oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 As the design in <http://www.ovirt.org/Features/Quota>, quota provides the administrator a logic mechanism for managing resources allocation for users and groups in the Data Center.
 You need to create the relevant quota, and define the user as a quota consumer .

-We would like to add one kind of quota for disk bandwidth I/O control.
+We would like to add one kind of quota for disk bandwidth IO control.

 For example, the following Quota configuration, is for A and B team: